All children would grow up, except him.

 Aymaco double-took as the boy stepped closer.

 “What does it feel like?
-How do you know?
+How do you know you're dying?
 Does it hurt?
 Why does it hurt?
-Will it always hurt?”
+Why aren't you happy about it?”

 Aymaco stared at the boy with shocked eyes.

 “It hurts, and I don’t know for how long.
-Zemi made it hurt so that I can pass on and-”
+Beloved Zemi made it hurt so that I can pass to paradise and-”

 Suddenly, a lump grew in Aymaco’s chest.
 Sobs began to choke out of his mouth.
 The firefly’s light turned purple.